bethaitman/bethsite/content/posts/ui-writing/inbox-tour.md

 {{< figure src="/images/inbox/3-remind.png" alt="Add reminders to the top of your inbox." class="image-with-border" >}}

 {{< figure src="/images/inbox/update.png" alt="Updates includes notifications from online accounts, such as alerts and confirmations.
 It's bundled in your inbox." class="image-with-border" >}}

-I’m trying out Inbox by Gmail, and I like the simplicity of it so far.
-The popups are a nice use of example content to make the the introduction to the UI make much more sense.

-Screenshots are really useful when they use good examples that make how you’d use something much clearer.
-It’s nice to have ideas of how to use an application too.

 I like the explanation of bundling things together, and the two possible actions - “got it” seems good as an alternative to “ok”.